Capture of Geertruidenberg (1573)

-The Capture of Geertruidenberg was a military event that took place on 28 August 1573 during the Eighty Years' War and the Anglo–Spanish War.
-The capture was conducted by an English, French Huguenot, and Flemish force led by Colonel de Poyet.
+The Capture of Geertruidenberg was a military event that took place on 28 August 1573 during the Eighty Years' War.
+The capture was carried out by a small force led by Colonel de Poyet.
 A small assault force led by Walter Morgan captured the main gate which enabled the complete surprise of the garrison, most of whom were put to the sword.

 Events

 Background

 The Spanish held town of Middelburg was under siege, which relied on a Spanish fleet to relieve the place.
 The Sea Beggars (known as the Guezen) however were successful in defeating and holding any relief attempts the Spanish made in the waters of Zeeland in April at the Battle of Borsele.
-A second Spanish relief force was turned back after Fort Rammekens surrendered to an Anglo-Rebel force in August.
+A second Spanish relief force was turned back after Fort Rammekens surrendered to an rebel force in August.
 A beggar fleet as a result was able to sail and meet up with the Prince of Orange at Dordrecht.
-A small force was detached which consisted of English, Scottish, French Huguenot, and Flemish soldiers led by a French Huguenot Lieutenant Colonel de Poyet, numbering 300, with its aim of the capture of Geertruidenberg.
+A small force was detached which consisted of English, Scottish, French Huguenot, and Flemish volunteers led by a French Huguenot Lieutenant Colonel de Poyet, numbering 300, with its aim of the capture of Geertruidenberg.
 The fleet sailed in the night towards the city.

 The garrison in Geertruidenberg composed of a company of Walloons from Cristóbal de Mondragón's regiment, which included a number of Spanish officers, led by a French nobleman Captain Draek, in total a hundred and seventy men.
 The Protestant force landed at night on the coast of North Brabant and approached the city.